jqohayon/fitness/README.md

-# Jacqstack Frontend
+# Fitness Frontend

-This is the frontend for the Jacqstack project, a personal website documenting my journey transitioning from a non-technical background to becoming a software engineer.
+This is the frontend for the Fitness project, a personal website focused on tracking fitness progress, providing workout guidance, and offering nutritional information.

 ## Features

+- Strength Training
+- Cardio Programs
-- React-based frontend
+- Nutrition Guide
-- Responsive design
+- Wellness Tracking
-- Deployed on GitHub Pages

 ## Development